sdan/ichibot/README.md

 - **[https://twitter.com/ichibot](https://twitter.com/ichi)**
 - **[ichibot Community Discord Server](https://discord.gg/yx84w2C)**
 - ichibot is exclusive to FTX Exchange.
 We won't be supporting other exchanges.
 Regardless if you offer money or to provide the additional code yourself.
 - This app is still in beta.
 Please understand this is for testing.
-Kindly provide some feedback in our Discord if you like or if you have any suggestions.
-If it's a good suggestion, we'll usually have it done within a few days to a week.
 - ichibot algo is currently under development.
 It will enable you to create new features yourself, without us having to make any changes the code.
 Rather than keep everyone in anticipation for algo to be fully complete, we are fast tracking a few algo rules individually for you to use in the mean time.
 The only one available at the moment is the limit chaser, which was made to test the algo system.
-- If you wish to request a new feature - wait until ichibot algo is out - you will be able to create the feature yourself.
-- If you're on **VIP fees** somewhere else and you used my ref - DM me :)
 - **NEVER message the dev under ANY circumstances.** He is not paid to do the pleb work (customer support).
 Message ichi instead.
 - Be careful testing New Features.
 Always use small account balance to start.
+Try `simulation on` to test an order. `simulation off` when you're done.
-- You can connect a Stream Deck to execute trades - [quick set up video](https://cdn.discordapp.com/attachments/725330804800225324/761147434436263956/stream_deck_discord_example.mov)
+- You can connect a Stream Deck to execute trades if you wish - [quick set up video](https://cdn.discordapp.com/attachments/725330804800225324/761147434436263956/stream_deck_discord_example.mov)
 ![Stream Deck](https://media.discordapp.net/attachments/725330804800225324/761876510079844362/Capture_decran_2020-10-03_a_17.02.21.png)

 | Steps to set up ichibot  |    |